📖 The Complete Technical Analysis Guide

 Financial assets tend to react exactly the same if the market conditions are exactly the same.
 This can be explained as human behavior tends to repeat itself.
 If humans trade the global markets, and human behavior repeats itself, then the behavior of financial markets should also repeat over time.

-(v) There is no particular time frame when you trade the market
+(v) There is no specific timeframe required when trading the market.

 Technical analysis can be applied in multiple timeframes.